Advertising/Marketing, Graphic Design

 The ultimate goal with typographic pairing is to present the actual relationship of the information through the type choices.

-In the Ingelsta Kalkon project, type pairing is used effectively to present different information clearly through the combination of a condensed and bold san serif, glyphic, grotesque and retro casual script.
+In the Ingelsta Kalkon project below, type pairing is used effectively to present different information clearly through the combination of a condensed and bold san serif, glyphic, grotesque and retro casual script.

 Usually, a design with four+ fonts runs the risk of being visually cluttered, yet with the Ingelsta Kalkon project, it’s able to include so many because of the careful attention paid to how they are combined.